Nike. Starbucks. REI. Disney. Amazon.

 Videos are also proven effective in generating more qualified leads than cold calling or sending emails.

-While it’s crucial to use a predictive phone dialer to cut the interval between answered calls to 3 seconds, using storytelling via videos can do wonders for your inbound lead generation and customer retention efforts.
+While it’s crucial to use a predictive phone dialer or a landline phone service to cut the interval between answered calls to 3 seconds, using storytelling via videos can do wonders for your inbound lead generation and customer retention efforts.

 The chances of going viral with an engaging video are high.
 Make sure to tell your brand’s story in a fun and entertaining way.